idea2app/MobX-RESTful-migrator/README.md

 # MobX-RESTful-migrator

-Data Migration framework based on MobX-RESTful
+Data Migration framework based on [MobX-RESTful][1]

 ## Overview

 MobX-RESTful-migrator is a TypeScript library that provides a flexible data migration framework built on top of MobX-RESTful's ListModel abstraction.
-It allows you to migrate data from various sources to MobX-RESTful models with customizable field mappings and relationships.
+It allows you to migrate data from various sources through MobX-RESTful models with customizable field mappings and relationships.

 ## Features